Elive2/bug-byte/README.md

 2. From Source

+	Edit package.json and set <YOUR DEPLOYMENT SERVER HERE> to the server and subdirectory in which you will deploy your build.
+For Us that is http://students.engr.scu.edu/~eyale/bug-byte/

-	Our system can be built from the 'src' by any machine with npm by simply running the following command:
+	Next the system can be built from the 'src' by any machine with npm by simply running the following command:
 ```
-		make bug-byte
+		make
 ```
 	This make command will invoke our 'npm run deploy' script found in package.json.
 This will set all api urls relative to the current directory, assemble and bundle all dependencies and output it into the 'dist' directory.